GSA/piv-guides/_networkconfig/2a_domaincontrollers.md

             Other Name: 1.3.6.1.4.1.311.25.1 = ac 4b 29 06 bb d6 5d 4f e3 9c 4c ab c3 6a 55 d9

-    > The Domain Controller's certificate must be installed in the domain controller's local computer's **_personal certificate store_**, as described in the _Generate and install Domain Controller certificate_ procedures.
+    > The Domain Controller's certificate must be installed in the domain controller's local computer's **_personal certificate store_**, as described in _How do I generate and install Domain Controller certificates_?